Alex-J-W/Unfelbar/README.md

 ## How to use
 * Create a new user account or use an existing one
   * \<barname>@bar.de with pw bar for active bar owner account
-    * Only endlicht and heimat have items set
+    * Only Endlicht and Heimat have items set
   * tornadodavinci@user.de with pw user for user account
   * admin@unfelbar.de with pw admin for admin account
 * **Only admins**